-Facebook group
+Whatsapp group

-Each year we have a Staff Facebook group which we invite all Staff from that year to.
+Each year we have a Staff Whatsapp group / community in which we invite all Staff from that year to.
 This is a great place for Staff to introduce themself to each other, share a little bit about them, connect and schedule meet ups, as well as to share link to articles, items on our websites, past photos & videos and even snippets from our updated policies & procedures each year.